-Industry panels will help identify unnecessary red tape in key sectors of Alberta's economy.
-We are leveraging their expertise, experiences and ideas to make our province a more welcoming place to do business.
+Industry panels help in identifying unnecessary red tape in key sectors of Alberta's economy.
+We leverage their expertise, experiences and ideas to make our province a more welcoming place to do business.

 Alberta’s businesses bear the brunt of burdensome red tape.
 About half of our province’s existing acts and regulations directly or indirectly apply to private sector business.

-The industry panels, chaired by the associate minister of Red Tape Reduction, provide an advisory role to:
+The panels are chaired by various Albertan industry leaders that provide an advisory role to:

 - identify regulatory burdens that hold back the respective sectors

 - give feedback on current and upcoming initiatives directly to the associate minister